f1337/linux-mint-dev-box/README.md

   * Workspaces
     * Switch to left workspace: Ctrl-Left
     * Switch to right workspace: Ctrl-Right
+    * Direct Navigation
+      * Switch to workspace 1: Ctrl-1
+      * Switch to workspace 2: Ctrl-2
+      * etc., as needed
   * System
+    * Log out: Shift-Super-q
+    * Shut down: Ctrl-Alt-Super-Eject (use Delete or similar if no eject button on keyboard)
+    * Lock Screen: Ctrl-Shift-Eject (use Delete or similar if no eject button on keyboard)
+    * Suspend: Alt-Super-Eject (use Delete or similar if no eject button on keyboard)
+    * Restart Cinnamon: Alt-Super-Escape
     * Screenshots and Recording
       * Take a screenshot: Shift-Super-numbersign
       * Take a screenshot of a window: Shift-Super-dollar